orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 }
 ```

+This will create a modal window with the title "Create Task".
+The modal will contain an input field for the task name, with the label "Name".

 ### Launch Modal

-Let's check the browser, nothing has changed, right?
-Sure, because the modal window is hidden and must be called,
+If you visit the screen in the browser, you will notice that the modal window is not displayed, even though we have defined it in the layouts method.
+This is because the modal is hidden by default, and must be called in order to be displayed.

-let's add a button to call it, to do this lets add it to the `commandBar` method which defines the basic actions on the screen:
+To call the modal window, we can add a button to the screen that will trigger the modal when clicked.
+To do this, we can use the `commandBar` method of the screen class, which defines the basic actions that are available on the screen.

+To add a button that calls the modal window, we can update the `commandBar` method as follows:

 ```php